 Result and Discussion

 To capture the ability of the farmers to achieve the optimum realizable crop output with a given level of inputs under the existing situation and given technologies, a careful examination of farm specific technical efficiency of the farmers is necessary.
-Technical Efficiency that reflects the distance between the farm’s observed and optimal output production for a certain input bundle.
+Technical efficiency that reflects the distance between the farm’s observed and optimal output production for a certain input bundle.
 Table 1 shows the distribution of technical efficiency levels of the sample and the comparison of the efficiency between the existing variety (PU-31) and improved variety (Kota Urd-3) of blackgram.

 Table 1.
 Frequency distribution of technical efficiencies of black gram producer